 Generally Yes!
 The IRS considers unemployment that your company paid you out of company funds to be a form of wages, so you’ll need to pay the same taxes on that money as you would on money you earned from a job – that is, income taxes as well as Social Security and Medicare taxes.
 Your company will make it easy for you to report, though, because these payments should be included on Form W-2 along with any other wages the company paid you before you were laid off, and they may in some cases have withheld income, Social Security and Medicare taxes as well.

 Workers’ compensation is not considered unemployment even if you were unemployed at the time that you received it.
-Generally, workers’ compensation that is given to you in accordance with your state workers’ compensation laws is not taxed at all.
+Generally, workers’ compensation that is given to you is generally not taxed at all.
 One exception is if it reduces the amount of your Social Security benefits, in which case it might be taxed in the same way as your Social Security benefits.
 See Publication 525 for more details about workers’ compensation.